UWONG990/web-scheduler/README.md

 **Download not working?**
 - Make sure you've generated files first by clicking "Generate HTML"
 - Check your browser's pop-up blocker settings

-## License

-This project is open source and available for use in your projects.

-## Contributing

-Feel free to submit issues or pull requests to improve this tool!